 What happened to the proposed traffic signal at Ridgeline and Concordia East?

 The proposed traffic signal at Ridgeline Drive and Concordia East was delayed with Concordia’s concurrence after many Turtle Rock neighbors expressed concern that the signal would exacerbate existing congestion.
-Consideration of the signal by the City Traffic Commission will occur in concert with the planned City improvements to the University Drive/Ridgeline Drive intersection.
+Consideration of the signal will occur after the planned City improvements to the University Drive/Ridgeline Drive intersection are completed.
 Concordia believes the signal will improve safety and traffic flow at the Ridgeline Drive/Concordia East intersection and continued its commitment to fully fund the installation of the signal, should the City determine it is needed.

 Will the proposed Master Plan improvements affect current tuition or dorm costs?